CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 cumulus@switch:~$ netq show events type interfaces-physical between 0s and 5h No matching cables records found
 ```
+{{</expand>}}
 ## View Utilization Statistics Networkwide

-Utilization statistics provide a view into the operation of the devices in your network.
-They indicate whether resources are becoming dangerously close to their maximum capacity or a user-defined threshold.
+Utilization statistics can indicate whether resources are becoming dangerously close to their maximum capacity or other, user-defined thresholds.
 Depending on the function of the switch, the acceptable thresholds can vary.

 ### View Compute Resources Utilization

-You can quickly determine how many compute resources &mdash; CPU, disk and memory &mdash; the switches on your network consume.
+ - View how many compute resources&mdash;CPU, disk, and memory&mdash;the switches on your network consume:

-To obtain this information, run the relevant command:

 ```
 netq <hostname> show resource-util [cpu | memory] [around <text-time>] [json] netq <hostname> show resource-util disk [<text-diskname>] [around <text-time>] [json]
 ```

-When you specify no options, the output shows the percentage of CPU and memory the switch consumed as well as the amount and percentage of disk space it consumed.
-You can use the `around` option to view the information for a particular time.
+If you do not specify options, the output shows the percentage of CPU and memory the switch consumed as well as the amount and percentage of disk space it consumed.

+{{<expand "Example show resource-util commands">}}

-This example shows the CPU, memory, and disk utilization for all devices.
+The following example shows the CPU, memory, and disk utilization for all devices:

 ```
 cumulus@switch:~$ netq show resource-util